-The Disability Connection is home for the family resource guide, the only comprehensive compilation of services and systems available to Allegheny County families of children ages birth-21 with developmental delays, special health care needs or disabilities.
-Fore more information, contact us by email.
+The Disability Connection is home for the Family Resource Guide, the only comprehensive compilation of services and systems available to Allegheny County families of children ages birth-21 with developmental delays, special health care needs or disabilities.
+For more information, contact us by email.

 ODEP's vision is a world in which people with disabilities have unlimited employment opportunities.

-Read about the New monthly data series on the employment status of people with a disability.
+ODEP keeps monthly data on the employment status of people with a disability.

 Survey of Employer Perspectives on the Employment of People with Disabilities